Jenna and Chris

 The Underground House

-The Underground House at the edge of the property, half-buried into the hillside, glass on the front, the rest of it tucked into the earth.
+The Underground House sits at the edge of the property, half-buried into the hillside, glass on the front, the rest tucked into the earth.
 Breakfast on the patio Saturday morning before the main event.

 Breakfast on the patio

 The room filled up steadily through the morning.
-Generations side by side on the couches, kids weaving between adults' legs.
+Generations side by side on the couches, kids weaving between adults' legs, coffee always on.

 Family gathering